Analysis of error localization of Chebyshev spectral approximations: Introduction

-from which we see that the maximum error of $f_n$ is inferior than that of $p_n^{*}$ by at most a logarithmic factor.
-Direct calculation shows that $\|f - f_n\|_{L^{\infty}(\Omega)} < 9.6 \|f - p_n^{*}\|_{L^{\infty}(\Omega)}$ for $n\leq10^6$, which means that the accuracy of $p_n^{*}$ will never be better than that of $f_n$ by one digit even if the degree of both methods is one million.
+from which we see that the maximum error of $f_n$ is worse than that of $p_n^{*}$ by at most a logarithmic factor.
+Direct calculation shows that $\|f - f_n\|_{L^{\infty}(\Omega)} < 9.6 \|f - p_n^{*}\|_{L^{\infty}(\Omega)}$ for $n\leq10^6$, which means that the maximum error of $p_n^{*}$ will never be better than that of $f_n$ by one digit even if the degree of both methods is one million.
 Regarding \eqref{eq:Lebesgue}, we further ask the following question: Is $p_n^{*}$ really better than $f_n$ by a logarithmic factor?
 At first glance, this question has already been answered by the inequalities above.
-However, they only answer this question from the viewpoint of minimizing the maximum error of both approximants.
-From the viewpoint of the rate of pointwise convergence, the inequalities above might be one-sided and misleading.
+However, they only answer this question from the viewpoint of measuring the maximum error of both approximants.
+If we compare both approximants from the viewpoint of the rate of pointwise convergence, the inequalities above might be one-sided or even misleading.
 To illustrate this, we plot the error curves of $f_n$ and $p_n^{*}$ for the test function $f(x)=|x-1/2|^{\alpha}$ and we test two different values of $\alpha$ and $n$, respectively.
-Throughout the paper, $p_n^{*}$ is calculated by the Remez algorithm in Chebfun (see \cite{driscoll2014cheb}).
-The pointwise error curves are depicted in Figure \ref{fig:Exam}, which suggest that: \begin{itemize} \item[\rm (i)] The maximum errors of $f_n$ are always attained at a small neighborhood of $x=\xi$ even for small values of $n$.
-Moreover, the larger $n$, the narrower the neighborhood that the pointwise error curves attain their maximum;
+Throughout the paper, $p_n^{*}$ is calculated by the barycentric-Remez algorithm in Chebfun (see \cite{driscoll2014cheb}).
+The pointwise error curves are depicted in Figure \ref{fig:Exam}, which suggest that:

-\item[\rm (ii)] The accuracy of $p_n^{*}$ is better than that of $f_n$ only in a small neighborhood of the singularity.
-Otherwise, the accuracy of $p_n^{*}$ is much worse than that of $f_n$. \end{itemize}
+\begin{itemize} \item[\rm (i)] The error of $p_n^{*}$ equioscillates over the whole interval.
+The error of $f_n$, however, is highly localized for large $n$, that is, the maximum errors of $f_n$ are always attained at a small neighborhood of the singularity and the larger $n$, the narrower the neighborhood that the pointwise error curves attain their maximum;